SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/05_CPP_Course.md

 Color mycolor = red; // Syntax error.
 Color mycolor = Color::red; // We used binary resolution operator
 ```
-Writing that resolution operator makes the code hard to read. <mark style="background: #FFF3A3A6;">In C++20, a new feature is added to the language</mark>: <mark style="background: #FFF3A3A6;">We can use the enum class without resolution operator</mark>, if we declare a special using declaration.
+Writing that resolution operator makes the code hard to read.
+In C++20, a new feature is added to the language.
+We can use the enum class without resolution operator, if we declare a special using declaration.
 The enum can be used without resolution operator in the scope of the using declaration: <mark style="background: #D2B3FFA6;">using enum Enum_Name;</mark>.
-Or we can use only one enumerator without specifying the resolution operator in the scope of the using declaration: <mark style="background: #D2B3FFA6;">using Color::blue;</mark> This syntax is following:
+Or we can use only one enumerator without specifying the resolution operator in the scope of the using declaration: <mark style="background: #D2B3FFA6;">using Color::blue;</mark>.
 ```cpp
 enum class Color {red, blue, green};